novoalab/EpiNano/README.md

 ```
 * To build SVM and get predictions:
 ```
-'''
-This step includes SVM training, perdiction and prediction performance assessment using single and multiple parameters.
+This step includes SVM training, prediction and performance assessment using single and multiple parameters.
 The analyses are coded and performed in python3 programming environment.
-Pandas (0.23.4), sklearn (0.19.2) and numpy (1.15.1).
+Uses: Pandas (0.23.4), sklearn (0.19.2) and numpy (1.15.1).
 The details can be found in "SVM_analyses" python jupyter-notebook.
-'''

 ```

 * To visulize results: